 Choreographers are inspired by a number of things in their environment, including their own personal experiences, surroundings, and lifestyles.
-Most of the ideas choreographers get for dances come from traditional stories and cultures.
-Dance is a way to share their personal and community heritage with others.
-Additionally, choreography is a way for them to build upon traditional ideas and dances to make them more modern and accessible.
+Some of the ideas that choreographers get for work come from traditional stories and cultures.
+Creating a dance is a way to share their personal and community heritage with others.
+Additionally, creation for a choreographer is a way for them to build upon traditional ideas and dances to make them more modern and accessible.

 Developing Dance Phrases

 A dance phrase is a grouping of dance moves that expresses a certain feeling or emotion.
-By grouping dance moves together, choreographers make sure that the body is in continuous motion.
-This continuous motion is especially important when it comes to the execution of choreography, because when phrases and movements become isolated they can become awkward and ugly.
+By grouping dance moves together, choreographers make sure that the body is in continuous intentional motion, even if that "motion" is standing still.
+This continuous intent is especially important when it comes to the execution of choreography because when phrases and movements become unclear they can become awkward and ugly, especially in larger groups of dancers.
 Different dance phrases are used to express different sets of emotion, and can be repeated throughout the dance dependent on the rhythm of the dance pattern and the accompanying song or beat.

-Hip-hop dance is made up of a number of phrases that are either set to hip-hop music or used to communicate an important part of hip-hop history and culture.
-Like all dance, hip-hop demands constant movement and rhythm to be successful.
+Hip-hop dance is made up of a number of phrases that are either set to Hip-Hop music or used to communicate an important part of Hip-Hop history and culture.
+Like all dance, Hip-Hop usually demands constant movement and rhythm.

 The structure of the dance is what determines its purpose.
 When it comes to many religious and cultural dances, this structure is created to express religious stories and emotions convincingly and authoritatively.
-For hip-hop, this structure is used to communicate the culture and stories of hip-hop and its followers.
-Typically, dances are structured to tell these stories and create these emotions, but they are also influenced by the music they are set to, as dance is extremely dependent on the connection to music and beat.
-Without a connection to the music, choreography will fail.
+In Hip-Hop, this structure can be used to communicate the culture and stories of Hip-Hop and its followers.
+Typically, dances are structured to tell these stories and create these emotions in the audience, but the dance can also be influenced by the music they are set to.
+Because dance is extremely dependent on the connection to music and beat, without a connection to the music, the choreography will might fall short.

 Like most arts, choreography takes time and dedication to learn and perfect.
-The best way to start on your journey to be a choreographer is to focus on yourself: on your connection to your environment, your culture, and most importantly – the music you are dancing to.
-To be successful, choreography needs to express something: an emotion, an idea, a story.
-By focusing on yourself and the things that are important to you, you can better understand what types of stories, emotions and ideas you want to express through your dance and choreography.
+The best way to start on your journey to be a choreographer is to focus on yourself: on your connection to your environment, your culture, and most importantly - the music you are dancing to.
+To have the most impact, the choreography needs to express something: an emotion, an idea, a story.
+By focusing on yourself and pulling ideas from the things that are important to you, you can better tap into what types of stories, emotions and ideas you want to express through your dance and choreography.